Specialist Mentoring

 If you are already have funding in place, please complete the Mentoring Support referral form.

 International students or UK students who do not qualify for Disabled Students' Allowance may also be able to access mentoring.
 You can contact the Inclusive Support Service and make an appointment to see an Adviser to discuss this.
-To maximise accessibility for as many students as possible, we must limit the number of mentoring sessions available each year.
+To maximise accessibility for as many students as possible and support students towards independence, we limit the number of mentoring sessions available each year.

 Other areas of support